- Cancer Information

 - difficulty doing everyday activities

-- new aches or pains that seem unrelated to an injury, or existing ones that have become worse
+- any new symptoms or new aches or pains that seem unrelated to an injury, or existing aches or pains that have become worse

 - changes in weight or appetite